Herta Ware: Personal life

 In 1934, Ware married actor Will Geer, with whom she had three children.
-She and Geer were politically-minded and relocated to Los Angeles in the early 1940s and settled in Santa Monica so that Geer could pursue his movie career.
+Together, they relocated to Los Angeles in the early 1940s and settled in Santa Monica so that Geer could pursue his movie career.

-In 1951, the passionately left-wing Geer became blacklisted by Hollywood for taking the Fifth Amendment and refusing to testify before the House Un-American Activities Committee.
+They were a politically-minded couple and, in 1951, the passionately left-wing Geer was blacklisted by Hollywood for taking the Fifth Amendment and refusing to testify before the House Un-American Activities Committee.

-With Geer's film career destroyed, and falling into financial difficulties, the couple lost their Los Angeles home.
+With Geer's film career subsequently destroyed, the couple experienced financial difficulties and lost their Los Angeles home.
 The pair divorced in 1954 but remained close friends.

-Ware later married actor David Marshall, with whom she had one child, a daughter, actress Melora Marshall.
-They later divorced.
+Ware later married actor David Marshall in 1954.
+Together they had one child, a daughter, actress Melora Marshall.
+The marriage ended in divorce.

 Ware and Geer reunited in 1973 and subsequently co-founded the Will Geer Theatricum Botanicum, which was on five acres of land that Ware purchased in Topanga Canyon for $10,000.
 The burgeoning theater officially opened as a summer theater in 1973.

 She stayed by Geer's bedside as he died of a respiratory ailment in 1978.
 In 2000, she published her own memoir Fantastic Journey, My Life with Will Geer.

 Death

-Ware died on August 15, 2005, due to complications of Parkinson's disease, aged 88, in Topanga, California.
+Ware died on August 15, 2005, due to complications of Parkinson's disease, in Topanga, California.
+She was 88 years old.
 Her ashes and those of her ex-husband, Will Geer, were scattered at their outdoor theatre.